-Before an inmate is released from a segregation cell an officer will thoroughly inspect the cell.
-The cell must be cleaned and any new damage noted.
-The correctional supervisor will determine what action is taken regarding any new damage.
+Before an inmate is released from a segregation cell an officer shall thoroughly inspect the cell.
+The cell must be cleaned to a high standard.
+Any new damage shall be noted.
+The correctional supervisor shall be called to render a decision as to what action is taken regarding the new damage.

-1.06 Placement of Inmates
+1.35.6 Placement of Inmates

-Whenever possible, inmates who are suicidal or otherwise require increased levels of observation will be placed in segregation cells s.15

-Cells s.15 will be utilized for inmates that are determined to present a safety or a security concern unless they require an observation or a medical isolation cell.

-All other segregation placements will be housed in the cells on level s.15
+- 1. Inmates who are suicidal or otherwise require heightened levels of observation shall be placed in whenever possible. - 2.
+Cells s.15 will be utilized for inmates that are high risk of violence or a security concern, unless they require an observation or a medical isolation cell. - All other segregation placements shall generally be placed in cells s.15